A Tactile Feedback Approach to Path Recovery after High-Speed Impacts for Collision-Resilient Drones: Introduction

 State-of-the-art object avoidance relies on sensing methods, like cameras or LiDAR, to detect objects and follow collision-free paths.
-In particular, advancements in computer vision, path planning and control have helped improve \glspl{mav} reliability.
+In particular, advancements in computer vision, path planning and control have helped improve \glspl{mav}' reliability.
 Some approaches use explicit mapping pipelines to create maps and precomputed paths, which are then sent to a low-level controller~\cite{shraim2018, yasin2020}.
-Other approaches learn collision-free flight directly from sensor data~\cite{kulkarni2024rlcollisionfreeflight, kaufmann2023champion}, where~\cite{ding2023aerodynamic} explicitly uses aerodynamic effects while in close proximity to {sense} obstacles.
-Collision resilience, instead, focuses on increasing the robustness of the platform by integrating flexible enclosures and mechanical compliance into the design~\cite{briod2014, zha2024,zhichao2021,liu2023contact, wang2024air, wang2020fly-crash-recover, patnaik2021, schuster2024}.
-However, all mentioned strategies rely on complex sensors and costly onboard computation to run various mapping pipelines, or perform inference of deep neural networks in realtime.
-Meanwhile, the latter strategies struggle to recover in flight from high-speed collisions and often have computational requirements similar to the object avoidance strategies to adapt their path post-collision.
-Lastly, neither strategy { exploits} information gained from physical contact with the environment.
+Other approaches learn collision-free flight directly from sensor data~\cite{kulkarni2024rlcollisionfreeflight, kaufmann2023champion}, where~\cite{ding2023aerodynamic} explicitly uses aerodynamic effects while in close proximity to sensed obstacles.
+Collision resilience, instead, focuses on increasing the robustness of the platform by integrating flexible enclosures and mechanical compliance into the \mbox{design~\cite{briod2014, zha2024,liu2021,liu2023contact,liu2023dynamic, wang2024air, wang2020fly-crash-recover, patnaik2021, schuster2024}.} However, all mentioned strategies rely on complex { and power-hungry} sensors, as well as costly onboard computation to run various mapping pipelines, or perform inference of deep neural networks in real time. { For example, conventional LiDAR sensors require approximately \SI{10}{\watt} and weigh upwards of \SI{500}{\gram}, which is unsuitable for small \glspl{mav}~\cite{livox_mid_spec}, while also being unable to detect transparent obstacles or operate in smoky or dusty conditions.
+On the other hand, vision-based approaches are often too slow for collisions and fail under sudden velocity jumps.
+Re-initialization during impact is further hindered by limited features, e.g., when the camera's field-of-view is filled by the obstacle, and reduced feature reliability from motion blur during recovery.} {Meanwhile, the latter strategies struggle to recover from high-speed collisions while maintaining flight.
+Furthermore, they often have computational requirements similar to the object avoidance strategies to adapt their path post-collision.} Lastly, neither strategy exploits information gained from physical contact with the environment.